Re-wilding with Claire Dunn

 What do you notice about the kids you work with?

 I notice quite a few kids being unfamiliar and uncomfortable in wild places.
 They’re scared of leeches or ants or ticks or getting dirty.
 They’re often screen-addicted and don’t have much ecological literacy.
-They don’t really know plants or animals particularly well.
+And, they don’t really know plants or animals particularly well.

 Richard Louv, a journalist, came up with the phrase “nature deficit disorder”, which talked about this generation of kids really suffering from a lack of what he called “Vitamin N” or nature time, which has a range of physical and psychological impacts and really affects a child’s wellbeing.
 Bringing that nature back, bringing that essential vitamin back into their lives and making it palatable, making it accessible for them to enter, is one of the tasks of our times.